IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 {: indent='8'}
 epb_processid_threadid:
 : The epb_processid_threadid
-  option stores the numeric process identifier and thread identifier of the process which originated the packet as unsigned 32-bit integers.
-The value 0 can be used for each if the concept of a process or thread identifier does not make sense in context (e.g. for inbound packets) or if the operating system capturing the packets has no concept of processes or threads, respectively.
+  option stores a numeric process identifier and thread identifier, as 32-bit integers, of a process and thread that could have received or sent the packet.
+The value 0 can be used for each if it cannot be determined which process or thread received or sent the packet, or if the operating system capturing the packets has no concept of processes or threads, respectively.
+If more than one process or thread could have received or sent the packet, multiple epb_processid_threadid options SHOULD be provided, one for each process/thread combination.
 {: vspace='0'}

 Example: '00 00 04 D2 00 00 00 00' for process 1234 and an unknown